-CM 110 Speech Proficiency Lab (1) This course is intended to guide students, through the use of practical applications, speakers by understanding the speech mechanism and precise, profound, communication expected from majors in journalism, speech and RTF.
-Two hours and proficient oral СМ 130 Introduction to Communication Studies Basic concepts, theories and principles operative in the communication process; principles to the acquisition of communication skills.
-Three hours of lecture per CM 200 Introduction to Media Research Techniques and Writing Basic skills development in research techniques and in-depth experience in wemphasizing composition as a communication skill; analysis of student profit communication skills as they relate to professions in communication.
-Three I week.
-Prerequisites: ENG 131 and ENG 132. iciency in the basic CM 330 Professional Development and Ethics A preparatory course for entering into the job market.
-Covers a variety of to communication skills dress code, interview techniques, advanced resume writing stress management, professional survival and cultural awareness skills.
+CM 110 Speech Proficiency Lab

+This course is intended to guide students, through the use of practical applications, to become effective speakers by understanding the speech mechanism and precise, profound, and proficient oral communication expected from majors in journalism, speech and RTF.
+Two hours of lab per week.

+CM 130 Introduction to Communication Studies

+Basic concepts, theories and principles operative in the communication process; application of these principles to the acquisition of communication skills.
 Three hours of lecture per week.

+CM 200 Introduction to Media Research Techniques and Writing

+Basic skills development in research techniques and in-depth experience in written composition, emphasizing composition as a communication skill; analysis of student proficiency in the basic communication skills as they relate to professions in communication.
+Three hours of lecture per week.
+Prerequisites: ENG 131 and ENG 132.

+CM 330 Professional Development and Ethics

+A preparatory course for entering into the job market.
+Covers a variety of topics including oral communication skills dress code, interview techniques, advanced resume writing, motivational skills, stress management, professional survival and cultural awareness skills.
+Three hours of lecture per week.
 Prerequisite: CM110, CM 130, CM 200.

-CM 332 Computer Applications in Communication Introduction to graphics, multimedia and web design techniques applicable to c Three hours of lecture and lab per week.
+CM 332 Computer Applications in Communication

+Introduction to graphics, multimedia and web design techniques applicable to communication field.
+Three hours of lecture and lab per week.
 Prerequisite: CS 116.

-(3) ommunication field. СМ 430 Internship The integration of process and content acquisition through application and situations; structured part-time or full-time internships.
-Three hours of Prerequisites: 12 semester credit hours earned in a field of concentration in the D CM 110, CM 130, CM 200, CM 330, CM 332 and junior or senior standing.
-Matto 6 credits. lecture per week. epartment including COMMUNICA ATION ARTS AND SCIENCES COURSES (SPEECH COMMUNIC ATION) SC 135 Business and Professional Communication Introduction to the basic oral communication skills needed for careers in business Students make presentations, conduct interviews, and participate in pro- discussions.
+CM 430 Internship

+The integration of process and content acquisition through application and practice in real-life situations; structured part-time or full-time internships.
 Three hours of lecture per week.
-Listed as SPCH 1321 in the Text Numbering System. blem-solving group SC 136 Public Address Principles of effective speaking and their application to the preparation, deliver the basic forms of public messages; stresses public issues, their relevancy and e lecture per week.
-Listed as SPCH 1315 in the Texas Common Course Number ffect.
-Three hours of SC 140 Voice and Diction Development of an effective speaking voice through the achievement of proper r and vocal resonance.
+Prerequisites: 12 semester credit hours earned in a field of concentration in the Department including CM 110, CM 130, CM 200, CM 330, CM 332 and junior or senior standing.
+May be repeated for up to 6 credits.

+COMMUNICATION ARTS AND SCIENCES COURSES (SPEECH COMMUNICATION)

+SC 135 Business and Professional Communication

+Introduction to the basic oral communication skills needed for careers in business and the professions.
+Students make presentations, conduct interviews, and participate in problem-solving group discussions.
 Three hours of lecture per week.
-Listed as SPCH 1342 in Course Numbering System. - SC 230 Urban Rhetorical Patterns Study of linguistic and rhetorical patterns of major ethnic and socioeconomic gr Three hours of lecture per week.
-(3) roups in urban areas.
+Listed as SPCH 1321 in the Texas Common Course Numbering System.

+SC 136 Public Address

+Principles of effective speaking and their application to the preparation, delivery, and evaluation of the basic forms of public messages; stresses public issues, their relevancy and effect.
+Three hours of lecture per week.
+Listed as SPCH 1315 in the Texas Common Course Numbering System.

+SC 140 Voice and Diction

+Development of an effective speaking voice through the achievement of proper relaxation, breathing, and vocal resonance.
+Three hours of lecture per week.
+Listed as SPCH 1342 in the Texas Common Course Numbering System.

+SC 230 Urban Rhetorical Patterns